 Paying electronically through the Electronic Federal Tax Payment System (EFTPS).

-Paying by authorizing an electronic funds withdrawal when you file Form 1040 electronically.
+Paying with Direct Pay by authorizing an electronic funds withdrawal when you file Form 1040 electronically.

 Paying by credit or debit card over the phone or by Internet.

 To enroll in EFTPS, go to www.eftps.gov or call 1-800-555-4477.